dTile/tiler/README.md

 ###
 ```
-// vanilla JS
+// Intantiate a tile that encloses "Null Island" in granularity level 2
+var tile = DT.find(0,0,2);
+or
 var tile = new DT.Tile(2,50,50);
 or
 var tile = new DT.Tile(25050);
-or
-var tile = DT.find(0,0,2);

- // Intantiate a tile that encloses "Null Island" in granularity level 2
 tile.p=6; //set the decimal precision of the bounding coordinates to 6;

 var tbox = tile.surround(10);